rohit01/blog_backup/_drafts/devops-checkup.md

 # thumbnail: /res/posts/
 ---

-Few days back, I had a chance to meet [Mike Place](https://twitter.com/cachedout).
+Few days back, I had a chance to meet [Mike Place](https://github.com/cachedout), developer at [saltstack](http://saltstack.com/).
 We had an interesting conversation about devops and how things happen in the valley.
 Here is one of the interesting conversation:

 > Every change in production has some probability of failure and business impact due to that failure.
 Risk is a combination of both of them.
 If only one of them is high, the risk may still be low.
 But if both of them is high, it can be a disaster.
 The role of Devops to minimize the risk for every change.